ericpgreen/ghr/workshops/datascience/ds5.md

 ---
 layout: page
-title: Donuts and Data Science
+title: Functions
-subtitle: Session 5 Functions
+subtitle: Donuts and Data Science 5
 ---

 ### About this Session